Abhishek7574/Marathon_Analysis_Indian_Atheletes/README.md

 ## Analysis
 The analysis section covers several key areas:

-### Data Cleaning and Preparation
-Detailed steps on data cleaning and preparation, ensuring data integrity.

-### Analysing and Visualising Data
-General analysis and visualization techniques used throughout the project.

 ### The Number of Races in 50 km, 100 km, 24h, and 12h Categories by Gender
 Analysis of race participation across different categories segmented by gender.